 Directions

-Your next stop on this Stockholm walking tour is the Royal Opera House (25) which is just on the other side of Gustav Adolfs Square.
-You’ll be walking a distance of 100 m.
+Your next stop is the Royal Opera House (25).
+Head east on Gustav Adolfs torg.
+You’ll be walking a distance of 75 m.

 25. Royal Opera House